flipcoder/qork/README.md

 and the foreground canvas, simply called "canvas".
 The background canvas always draws below objects, while the main foreground canvas draws on top.

-The qork canvas works similar to vector graphics and relies on pycairo.
+The qork canvas works similar to vector graphics and relies on cairo.
 Qork's canvas saves all the operations you do to a canvas and redraws them whenever something changed since the last render.